WebAssembly/component-model/README.md

 # Component Model design and specification

-This repository contains documents describing the high-level [goals], [use cases], [design choices] and [FAQ] of the component model.
+This repository describes the high-level [goals], [use cases], [design choices] and [FAQ] of the component model as well as a more-detailed [explainer] and [binary format] covering the initial Minimum Viable Product (MVP) release.

-In the future, as proposals get merged, the repository will additionally contain the spec, a reference interpreter, a test suite, and directories for each proposal with the proposal's explainer and specific design documents.
+In the future, this repository will additionally contain a [formal spec], reference interpreter and test suite.

-## Design Process & Contributing
+## Contributing

-At this early stage, this repository only contains high-level design documents and discussions about the Component Model in general.
-Detailed explainers, specifications and discussions are broken into the following two repositories which, together, will form the "MVP" of the Component Model:

-* The [module-linking] proposal will initialize the Component Model specification, adding the ability for WebAssembly to import, nest, instantiate and link multiple Core WebAssembly modules without host-specific support.

-* The [interface-types] proposal will extend the Component Model specification with a new set of high-level types for defining shared-nothing, language-neutral "components".

 All Component Model work is done as part of the [W3C WebAssembly Community Group].
 To contribute to any of these repositories, see the Community Group's